 Amer Cancer Society Breast Screening Guidelines Create Confusion

-The American Cancer Society (ACS) has recently changed its recommendations for breast cancer screening.
+The American Cancer Society (ACS) has changed its recommendations for breast cancer screening in 2018.
 The ACS now recommends:

 - Annual mammogram for women at average risk beginning at age 45 and continuing for ten years;